acmoles/portfolio/portfolio/projects/wesen.md

 <Content-PointsSection :content="true" :points="[
-{ src:'/svg-icons/icon_sad.svg', alt:'sad face', description:'Projects completed for small businesses and startups.' },
-{ src:'/svg-icons/icon_time.svg', alt:'clock', title:'title', description:'If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' }, { src:'/svg-icons/icon_idea.svg', alt:'lightbulb', title:'title', description:'Years experience working for clients like Google and Amazon.' },
-{ src:'/svg-icons/icon_search.svg', alt:'search', title:'title', description:'VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' }, { src:'/svg-icons/icon_docs.svg', alt:'documents', title:'title', description:'Award winning team members.' },
-{ src:'/svg-icons/icon_device.svg', alt:'device', title:'title', description:'Hexo has been serving the Vue docs well - in fact, we are probably still a long way to go from migrating away from it for our main site.' }, ]">
+{ src:'/svg-icons/icon_search.svg', alt:'sad face', title:'Jewellery is a good balance between market size and technical constraints', description:'Projects completed for small businesses and startups.' }, { src:'/svg-icons/icon_gift.svg', alt:'clock', title:'High-value, custom or personalised products tend to be gifts', description:'If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' }, { src:'/svg-icons/icon_coffee.svg', alt:'lightbulb', title:'Existing interest combined with dropping prices and improving tools', description:'Are we on the cusp of a trend?
+Or mobile focus?
+Touch devices?
+Years experience working for clients like Google and Amazon.' }, { src:'/svg-icons/icon_conversation.svg', alt:'Group', title:'Right now, no-one is asking to create jewellery themselves', description:'And why that might be a good thing.
+VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' }, { src:'/svg-icons/icon_neutral.svg', alt:'documents', title:'Non-technical people feel daunted by customisation tools', description:'Award winning team members.' }, { src:'/svg-icons/icon_pendant.svg', alt:'device', title:'Pendants seem more suitable than rings', description:'Hexo has been serving the Vue docs well - in fact, we are probably still a long way to go from migrating away from it for our main site.' }, ]">

 <template v-slot:content>